 3. Tap Into Relevant Holiday SEO

-We already touched on this above, but it’s worth mentioning again: The way you approach SEO during the holidays plays a major role in how well your online store does.
+We already touched on this above, but it’s worth mentioning again.
+The way you approach SEO during the holiday rush plays a significant role in how well your online store does.

-While it’s important to include keywords related to your products and services, it’s also important to integrate modifiers so your online store shows up in relevant holiday shopping search results.
+While it’s essential to include keywords related to your products and services, it’s also vital to integrate modifiers to show your online store in relevant holiday shopping season search results.

 - Holiday shopping